sofijacom/void-package/README.md

 # Void Linux Software Repository

-This repo contains packages not found in any of the [mirrors](https://xmirror.voidlinux.org/).
+This repo contains packages that I want but have not found in any of the [mirrors](https://xmirror.voidlinux.org/).

 > *__NOTE__*: Should you really use random binaries of the internet???